yangwenhaosms/stochastic-simulation/README.md

 # Stochastic Simulation
 These are my course projects of Stochastic Simulation in Peking University.
 Please refer to Professor Li's [website](http://dsec.pku.edu.cn/~tieli/) for more project details.
 If you have any problems, please contact me with **yangwhsms@gmail.com**
-## Project 1
-Just run the following command:

-`$ cd project1`

-`$ python main.py`

-The default number of workers is 32.
-Please change the number of workers according to your machine's threading number before you run this file.

 ## Project 6
 There are two simulation methods 'Euler-Maruyama', 'Milstein scheme'.